“The symptom of Kali-yuga is disagreement,

 Kali-yuga.
 The age of quarrel and dissension.
 This material world is no place for a gentleman, or a lady.
 In this age of quarrel, it’s especially difficult to practice gentlemanly or ladylike behavior.
 “My Guru Maharaj Srila Bhaktisiddhanta used to say, ‘This world is no place for a gentleman.’
 And it is true."
 (Hare Krishna Explosion, Part I, New York 1966, Hayagriva dasa)

 My friend Hamsi and I used to sometimes discuss the concept of Vedic marriage together.
 With a cynical tone in her voice, she told me that hers was not a Vedic marriage, but a Vedic mirage.
-She was convinced that trying to have a Vedic marriage in Kali-yuga is not possible.
+She was convinced

 You may also feel bewildered as to how to improve your marriage toward the Vedic ideal.
 You may ask, “How in this age is a married couple to realize the Vedic paradigm of married life?
 After all, I'm not Laksmi and my husband is definitely not Narayana!”
 You may wonder if the Vedic concept of marriage is an archaic, out-dated notion from the distant past, obsolete and impractical, an unreachable star, a mirage in the desert of Kali-yuga.
 You may wonder if it is too idealistic to expect no fighting in your marriage.
 After all, disagreements are natural between husband and wife.
 And this Kali age is permeated with an atmosphere of agitation which incites fighting at the slightest provocation.